ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 # Black Wing Decent

 ## Magma
-- Yes GL Glyph
+- No Chain Lightning Glyph
 - Yes Lava Burst
 - Watch for Parasites to kill those when needed.
 - Chain Lightning whenever there is more than one target.
 (Cast Thunderstorm on CD)

 ## Omnotron Defense System
-- Yes CL Glyph
+- Yes Chain Lightning Glyph
 - Yes Lava Burst Glyph
 - Arcanotron Needs Arcane Annihilator to be interupted
-- Watch for Poison bombs and adds to kill
+- Watch for Poison bombs (if they are fixated on me run)

 ## Chimaeron
 - Yes Lava Burst Glyph